 For me, this continuing dialog begins again with ancient scripture as there is so much to distract us from the journey as we travel the mundane world. (the world in the here and now with others present) Scripture can be seen as a beacon, a universal light.
 Classics as seen in Confucianism, Sutras in Buddhism, and in Taoism what can be referred to as Jing.
 Adding an omnipresent or pervasive context, one can see reference to scripture in Christianity (for myself adding Tolstoy’s commentary and Emerson’s take on Nature is enlightening), and in the Moslem world, the Koran, the Indigenous native and shaman – all found to be in tandem with who we were in the beginning.
 All to be lit with the same universal flame.
 By my own reckoning with Eastern thought… specifically Taoism, my focus is on what is commonly referred to as Jing.
 Jing has historically been seen in China as calligraphy and transmitted as manuscripts.
 Over the centuries in China, Jing are commonly written as commentaries as well.

 Taoism always seems to come back to someone referred to as Master Lao, the author of the Tao Te Ching.
 There is a second book attributed to Lao Tzu entitled the Nei-yeh – Inward Training.
 It’s contribution to Taoism has been as great or greater for those who see the Taoist path as essential to living a good life.
 It can be found here on my website.
-The first two chapters of twenty-four are as follows:
+The first two chapters of twenty-six are as follows:

 Nei-yeh — Inward Training